Faham-ul-Haq

 Faham-ul-Haq Khan Niazi (born 2 December 2005) is a Pakistani cricketer.
-He is right-handed batter and right arm medium fast bowler and plays as an all-rounder.
+He is a left-handed batter and right arm medium fast bowler and plays as an all-rounder.
 He plays domestically for Faisalabad and has also represented the Pakistan national under-19 cricket team.

 Career

-After making his List-A cricket debut in 2024 for the Higher Education Commission cricket team, he was selected to play for Pakistan U19 and in November 2024.
+After making his List-A cricket debut in 2024 for the Higher Education Commission cricket team, he was selected to play for Pakistan U19 in November 2024.
 He claimed 3-18 against Afghanistan U19 and 2-41 against India U19 in the 2024 U19 Asia Cup.

 In January 2025, he made his first-class cricket debut in the President's Trophy, playing for Higher Education Commission.
 After signing for Faisalabad for the 2025–26 Quaid-e-Azam Trophy, he took 3-59 in the first innings on debut against Karachi Blues.
 He went on to score his maiden first-class half century opening the batting in October 2025 against Sialkot cricket team.
 On 31 October, he scored his maiden first-class century for Faisalabad in Rawalpindi, against Peshawar in the Quaid-e-Azam Trophy.
+A further century followed and he finished the tournament with 556 runs at an average of 45.98.
+Playing for Sahir Associates in the 2025–26 President's Cup, he continued his form, scoring his maiden List-A century against Pakistan Television.
+He also claimed career best bowling figures of 4-30 against WAPDA.